jroth01/TuftsCS_SublimeSFTP/README.md

-﻿#Sublime SFTP
+# Sublime SFTP
 How to set up Sublime with sftp to auto-sync files on your computer with Tufts CS homework servers.
 Works for Mac

-#Download sublime 3
+# Download sublime 3
 - Download sublime from https://www.sublimetext.com/3

-#Get Package Control for Sublime
+# Get Package Control for Sublime

 - Open up your newly installed version of Sublime text
 - Click View > Show Console